 code element, using

-code for URLs is problematic because it either hyphenates incorrectly (if hyphenation is enabled), or does not hyphenate at all, creating an awkward space on the previous line, or making the text overflow, running past the right edge of its container (I escaped LaTeX, but I did not escape overfull hbox, badness 10000. ).
+code for URLs is problematic because it either hyphenates incorrectly (if hyphenation is enabled), or does not hyphenate at all, creating an awkward space on the previous line, or making the text overflow, running past the right edge of its container.

 Marking up URLs and paths explicitly is a good idea, because URLs and paths require special word-breaking rules.
 Markdown does not provide appropriate markup for this use case, but a fallback to HTML is possible.